 These are mainly preventative and maintenance exercises.
 They won’t fix major problems, which you should go and see a professional physiotherapist like Brian Cole and/or a bio-mechanics expert such as Clifton Bradeley to get an opinion and treatment on if required.
 However from my experience you should notice small changes including improvements in your running form, and the way your feet and lower legs feel when running within a few days of starting, and hopefully this will reduce the incidence of injuries and maybe even give you a little more spring in your step.

 Stand with feet together and go down slowly right down on your haunches keeping heels on the floor and using arms in front of you to balance.
 Stand up smoothly.
 As you stand up straight stretch your arms above your head and feel the stretch through your trunk and back before you go back down again.
 Start with 5 repetitions and build up to 15 a day.
-This exercise activates quad and glute muscles through a range of motion and you will rapidly feel the benefits through improved running form even from a small number of these each day.
+This exercise activates glute and quad muscles through a range of motion and you will rapidly feel the benefits through improved running form even from a small number of these each day.
 Your hamstring muscles will also feel less ‘tight’.
 Don’t overdo the quantity and if you suffer from knee problems limit the range of movement to half squats (don’t bend your knee beyond a 90 degree angle).
 Extra weight or repetitions are not needed.
-Compensation for sitting is all that is required because there is a potential additional risk to the knees if you do too many too soon.
-If you already have knee problems limit this exercise to half squats, using a dining room chair as a marker for how low you should squat.
+Compensation for sitting is all that is required.

 2. Heel Raises: